samux6146/T420_Hackintosh/README.md

-The efi folder of my project witch consists of installing osx 10.13 high sierra on my Lenovo thinkpad T420.
+The EFI folder of my project witch consists of installing mac os 10.13 high sierra on my Lenovo thinkpad T420.

 I used clover and not opencore for compatibility reasons.